acangialosi/TicTacToe/README.md

 This is a commandline Tic Tac Toe Game built on .NET Core 2.0.

-You can define the dimensions of the board size.
+You can define the dimensions of the square board size.